IlMusu/IlMusuEnchantmentsMod/README.md

 2. Overcharge Enchantment

 ## UNEARTHING ENCHANTMENT (V)
 The <b><span style="color:purple">Unearthing Enchantment</span></b> makes a digger tool dig tunnels with the depth and area depending on the level of the enchantments.
-Since it is a demonic enchantment, digging with an item containing this enchantment will damage also the player: the tunnel will be complete only if the player has enough life.
+Since it is a demonic enchantment, digging with an item containing this enchantment <b>will damage also the player</b>: the tunnel will be complete only if the player has enough life.

 <details>
 <summary><b>Details here</b></summary>